-Before I start this review, I have to explain a couple of things about my hair.
+Before I start this review of my new Babyliss heated rollers, I have to explain a couple of things about my hair.
 You see, my hair is fine.
 Super-fine, in fact.
 It’s poker straight.
 It’s long.
 It does not hold a curl AT ALL.
 Ever.
 The length and weight of my hair will drag out any curl within a few minutes of its creation, which means that my dreams of having a head of Carrie-Bradshaw style tousled curls are doomed to remain just a dream, and the most I can realistically expect from any kind of curling product is that it will give me some big, loose waves, and add a bit of body to my normally flat-as-a-pancake hair.

-The rollers themselves are pretty cool (or hot, rather.
-They ARE heated rollers, after all.).
-They come in a plastic case which you can stand up as shown in the image, or lie flat, and there are 30 altogether, in a range of sizes: 8 jumbo, 8 large, 8 medium and 6 small.
+These rollers come in a plastic case which you can stand up as shown in the image, or lie flat, and there are 30 altogether, in a range of sizes: 8 jumbo, 8 large, 8 medium and 6 small.
 There’s also a selection of plastic clips and metal pins to hold them on: I find that the smaller rollers work best with the metal pins, while the larger ones can be easily secured with the plastic grips.
 I like to use the plastic ones on the rollers closest to my neck and ears, purely because they shield the skin from the heat and stop me burning myself!

 What do the results actually look like, though?
 Well, here’s my hair right after the rollers come out:

 My poker-straight hair after using Babyliss Heated Rollers

 Once it’s been brushed out, I end up with something like this: